 SE Asia Breast Cancer Symposium

 Since 2016, Global Focus on Cancer (GFC) has partnered with leading breast cancer clinicians and advocates across SE Asia and the world to act as co-founder/co-chair to the South East Asia Breast Cancer Symposium (SEABCS).
-This annual event brings together as many as 500 global and regional experts in the field of breast cancer including clinicians, policy makers, patient advocates and caregivers representing as many as 17 countries to share the latest advances and techniques for both early and late stage interventions with a strong focus on improving capacity around breast cancer early detection, treatment, support and advocacy.
+This annual event brings together as many as 700 global and regional experts in the field of breast cancer including clinicians, policy makers, patient advocates and care partners representing as many as 17 countries to share the latest advances and techniques for both early and late stage interventions with a strong focus on improving capacity around breast cancer early detection, treatment, support and advocacy.

 The program has been the catalyst for the building of an informal-regional coalition for women’s cancers in the region.
 Previous program agendas have included; advances in treatment, clinician capacity building, strengthening and expanding experience sharing among breast cancer support groups, the importance of collecting and publishing evidence-based data, regional coalition building, peer-to-peer support training, advanced breast cancer, advocacy and how it relates to civil society and policy makers, including best practices for working with governments to affect positive policy change.
 Our host countries have been: 2016 Viet Nam, 2017 Myanmar, 2018 Malaysia, 2019 Thailand, 2020 Postponed due to COVID 19, 2021 Indonesia – Virtual, 2022 Philippines.